scottbw/analytics-udd/udd/student_course_membership.md

 String (255)

 ### Notes
+This property is MANDATORY if ENTRY_POINTS is used.
 Where the Tariff scheme for ENTRY_POINTS is unknown, use '99' (Not known).
 This value is used for consistency with other values of this type.

 ## AVERAGE_GCSE_SCORE